What It's Like When COVID-19 Lasts For Months

 For Marjorie Roberts, it started on March 26.

-Roberts, a healthy 59-year-old life coach in Atlanta, says it started as a normal day.
+The healthy, 59-year-old life coach in Atlanta says it started as a normal day.
 She went out to get the mail.
 As she walked back to her apartment, she lost her balance.
 Odd for her, but she didn't think much of it.

-But by the evening, "everything came down on me like a ton of bricks," she says.
+By evening, "everything came down on me like a ton of bricks," she says.
 Extreme fatigue was the first symptom among several.
 Her long ordeal was just beginning.
 "I had no idea what I was in for."

 On April 23, Natalie Nowell, 34, had a similar experience.
 A mom of three in Memphis, Tenn., she spent most of her time running around after her children.
 Her family had been quarantined for over a month.

-According to reports earlier this year from the World Health Organization, about 80% of coronavirus infections are "mild or asymptomatic," and patients typically recover after just two weeks.
+According to reports earlier this year from the World Health Organization, about 80% of coronavirus infections are "mild or asymptomatic" and patients typically recover after just two weeks.

 That hasn't been the case for Roberts or Nowell.
-Months later, both women are still experiencing symptoms of COVID-19: Shortness of breath, chest pains, vomiting, and neurological symptoms that range from headaches and fatigue to hallucinations and jumbled words.
+Months later, both women are still experiencing symptoms of COVID-19: shortness of breath, chest pains, vomiting, and neurological symptoms that range from headaches and fatigue to hallucinations and jumbled words.

-Support groups on Facebook include thousands of people like Roberts and Nowell, who say they have been wrestling with serious COVID-19 symptoms for at least a month, if not two or three.
+Support groups on Facebook include thousands of people who say they have been wrestling with serious COVID-19 symptoms for at least a month, if not two or three.
 The groups have coined a name for themselves: "long-haulers."

 While both Nowell and Roberts visited the emergency room early in the course of their illnesses, neither was admitted to an ICU.
 Doctors determined neither of them needed a ventilator; their cases technically counted as "mild."

 But their lives have been irrevocably changed by the onslaught of symptoms — relentless and rolling waves of fever, headache, nausea, and the terrifying inability to catch their breath.
-For Roberts, it's robbed her of time: "I was so good.
+For Roberts, it's robbed her of time.
+"I was so good.
 This COVID-19 has stolen my life," she says.

 Weeks after her initial symptoms, Nowell could barely walk from room to room in her house.
-Roberts also struggled to breathe.
+Roberts, too, struggled to breathe.

 Long-haulers are often left out of the COVID-19 narrative.
 Data sheets count cases, hospitalizations, recoveries and deaths, but Roberts and Nowell don't fit neatly into any of these categories.
-Neither woman initially tested positive for the disease: They both went to the hospital for a test when their symptoms became too much to bear, both tested negative, both were told to go home and just rest.
+Neither woman initially tested positive for the disease.
+They both went to the hospital for a test when their symptoms became too much to bear, both tested negative, both were told to go home and just rest.
 Both women dealt with doctors who didn't believe them until finally both got confirmation they did have the virus.

 Many long-haulers say their doctors doubted their symptoms were as severe as they were saying.
 Roberts says her original primary care physician insisted it was just stress and suggested she watch Lifetime movies and do puzzles to calm down.
-"I know stress," Roberts says, "this was not stress."
+"I know stress," Roberts says.
+"This was not stress."

 Nowell, who at that point couldn't form words to read bedtime stories to her children, begged her doctor to help.
 "He said, 'Well, maybe you have a UTI.
 Or maybe it's a stomach infection.
 Let's call it a sinus infection.' "